 The hardest place to keep clean at our places of business is our restrooms.
 At System4, we are excited about our All Cleaner XP System.
-This will allow us to Deep Clean and Disinfect your restroom with a no-contact approach that is more effective than manually wiping and scrubbing fixtures and other hard surfaces.
+This cross-contamination cleaning training will allow us to Deep Clean and Disinfect your restroom with a no-contact approach that is more effective than manually wiping and scrubbing fixtures and other hard surfaces.
 As you develop your restroom maintenance plan, give us a call to see how the All Cleaner XP System can support your efforts in maintaining clean restrooms.
 Enjoy the article!

 Wayne Holland – President, System4 Indianapolis

 In the last article, we talked about the different design choices that can be made and how that can help in keeping restrooms clean and in great shape.
 It is also very important to have a good plan and proper training for your cleaning staff.
 Keeping your restrooms in tip-top shape is not a random event.
 It is a carefully designed process that ensures the removal of dirt and soil and the killing of germs, bacteria and viruses which protect clients, employees, and your reputation.
 Having a well-designed plan is essential to staying on top of restroom cleanliness.

 To start, you should provide both orientation training and follow-up training for all cleaning staff.
 Make sure that proper procedures are being used every day.
 Consistency is critical to staying on top of your restrooms.

 Cross-contamination cleaning training should emphasize and demonstrate that cleaning procedures are part of the process and should never be ignored.
 It should also emphasize that shortcuts should never be taken.
 Cleaning staff needs to understand that all procedures, tasks, frequencies, equipment, and chemicals are part of that process.
 They also need to be taught a cleaning process that eliminates cross-contamination.
 For example, cleaning from high to low or from in to out.